khoa-yelo/BIOS270-AU25/HW/HW2/README.md

 ## Part 2 - Multiple Choice Questions

 ### Q1.
-In Streamlit, what happens when you define and use:
+In Streamlit, what happens when you define and click the defined button:
 ```python
 align_clicked = st.button("▶️ Align sequences")
 ```